Below are keys to maintaining your F-1 Visa status.

 Successfully passing classes each semester is another criterion for making normal academic progress.
 As an F-1 Visa student, you must successfully complete 24 hours each academic year to meet the satisfactory academic progress requirements.
 “W” grades, received for withdrawals, do not count towards the full-time enrollment of 12 hours each semester.
 Students who fail to make satisfactory academic progress may have problems renewing their visas, transferring, or completing their degree program by the end date indicated on their I-20 or the Certificate of Eligibility for Nonimmigrant Student Status.

-International students are not permitted to work off-campus while attending college on an F-1 visa.
-Waivers to work off-campus are possible only under situations of extreme financial hardship after one year of successful academic performance, as approved by the IPO Director.
+F-1 visas do not permit international students to work off-campus while attending college.
+Waivers to work off-campus are possible only under situations of extreme financial hardship.
+You can apply for this after one year of successful academic performance, as approved by the IPO Director.
 Eligible students can apply for OPT or CPT to work off campus.
-Unauthorized work off-campus will result in termination of your SEVIS account, and you will be considered out-of-status for yoru F-1 visa.
+Unauthorized work off-campus will result in termination of your SEVIS account.
+This will result in OTC considering you out-of-status for your F-1 visa.

-- Change your Address
+- Change your address

-- Change your Degree or Program of Study at OTC
+- Change your degree or program of study at OTC

-- Get Married or Otherwise Change your Name
+- Get married or otherwise change your name

-- Want to Apply for a Waiver to Work Off-campus
+- Want to apply for a waiver to work off-campus

 Procedures for Temporary Protected Status Students

 As noted in the USCIS website, TPS status does not lead to a green card, and does not place the bearer in immigration status.
-Much like the Deferred Action for Childhood Arrivals (DACA) which has a two-year expiration, TPS is a limited status and does not confer permanent residence or the intention of permanent residence, unlike refugee or asylum status.
+Much like the Deferred Action for Childhood Arrivals (DACA) which has a two-year expiration, TPS is a limited status.
+This designation of status does not confer permanent residence or the intention of permanent residence, unlike refugee or asylum status.
 If they so desire, students do have the right to apply for a green card through refugee or asylum or through the permanent resident immigration application process.